azadkuh/gason--/README.md

 * gason(gason++) is a **destructive** parser:
 > your **source buffer** will be **modified**! and this buffer is the only place where the values do exist.

-* adding a simple and efficient JSon builder is on the roadmap.
+* there is a simple and efficient JSon builder which is not present on original gason.

 ## Installation
-1. Download latest version and just add `gason.hpp` and `gason.cpp` to your project tree. other `*.pro` and source files are just for testin purpose.
+1. Download latest version and just add `gason.hpp` / `gason.cpp` and `jsonbuilder.hpp` from **src** folder to your project tree. other `*.pro` and source files are just for testin purpose.
 2. Compile with C++11 support (`-std=c++11` flag for gcc/clang). next version will be compilable without c++11.